Content marketers want to know which blog posts catch users’ attention, push prospects down the sales funnel or convince leads to become customers.

 Here We Go: The Blog ROI Math

-(Ed.
-Note — Depending on what a business offers, how Google Analytics is set up and what the sales process is like, some of this may need to be shifted to fit each business’ exact situation.
-But everyone will need to come prepared with these numbers and factors before they get started:
+Depending on what a business offers, how Google Analytics is set up and what the sales process is like, some of this may need to be shifted to fit your business’ exact situation.
+Regardless, everyone will need to come prepared with these numbers and factors before they get started:

 - An average transaction amount